 This is an advanced fifth-year level program of one-year duration.
 Each year, one to two new fellows are selected to begin training in July.
 To be considered for the MD Anderson Cancer Anesthesia fellowship, all candidates must have completed an accredited Anesthesiology residency program in either the United States or Canada, and be board certified or board-eligible.
 International candidates with equivalent foreign training will be considered.

-In addition to the application documents for all candidates, international candidates will also need to have the following: An appropriate visa which allows for work/training (either a J-1 or H-1B), ECFMG certification (this is also a requirement for the visa), certified translations for all documents that are not in English, a credentials evaluation which states that their foreign medical degree is comparable to ones that are issued by an accredited US medical school, and a Physician-in-Training (PIT) permit of full medical license from the Texas Medical Board.
+In addition to the application documents for all candidates, international candidates will also need to have the following: An appropriate J-1 visa, which allows for work/training, ECFMG certification (this is also a requirement for the visa), certified translations for all documents that are not in English, a credentials evaluation which states that their foreign medical degree is comparable to ones that are issued by an accredited US medical school, and a Physician-in-Training (PIT) permit of full medical license from the Texas Medical Board.

 Successful completion of fellowship training results in an institutional certification by MD Anderson.
 In order to be qualified for certification, the fellow must complete 12 months of training within the department, perform in a satisfactory manner, present at least four (4) oral presentations including a Grand Rounds presentation and prepare an article suitable for publication.

 Suggested rotation scheme (can be modified with Program Director’s approval to meet applicant needs):

 |Surgical Oncology (Hepato-biliary, Colo-rectal and Hyperthermic chemo-perfusion)||Eight weeks|